This is the best time to water your lawn during the summer according to experts

 (Image credit: Getty Images | Paul Gulea)

-Sustainability and eco-friendly measures are some of the biggest gardening trends for 2023, as we look to help the planet in any way we can.
-An easy way to practice this is by utilizing rainwater, which also happens to be highly beneficial when watering the lawn.
-As we know only too well unpredictable modern climates mean there's always a chance of rainfall, even in the height of summer.
+Sustainability and eco-friendly practices are among the biggest gardening trends, as we look to help the planet in any way we can.
+An easy way to practice this is to utilise rainwater harvesting, which is also highly beneficial for watering the lawn.
+As we know only too well, unpredictable modern climates mean there's always a chance of rainfall, even in the height of summer.

 2. Avoid watering in direct sunlight